jnhong/cs403-dpl/README.md

     - `x,`
     - `x + 2,`
     - `x == x + 2,`
       - `==` is the assignment operator in 403, not the equality operator, which is `=`.
-They are switched in 403 on the grounds that this appears more like conventional mathematics and discourages careless assignment.
+They are switched in 403 on the grounds that this way appears more like conventional mathematics and discourages careless assignment.
     - `print(x),`

 ### Comments